📝 Post Summary

 13:20 – Sky Bet Supreme Novices’ Hurdle Race (Hurdle)

-With a distance of 2 miles, the Sky Bet Supreme Novices’ Hurdle Race kicks off the Cheltenham Festival with a bang as this event is a 2-mile race with 8 hurdles in total.
-Last year, Slade Steel was able to come out victorious, with Rachael Blackmore adding another win to her highly successful jockey career.
-This year, we turn our heads to Kopek Des Bordes, who is Evens to win the race, whilst Romeo Coolio and Salvator Mundi are both decent shouts at 6/1 each.
+With a distance of 2 miles, the Sky Bet Supreme Novices’ Hurdle Race kicks off the Cheltenham Festival with a bang, as this event is a 2-mile race with 8 hurdles in total.
+Last year, Kopek Des Bordes was able to win as the favourite, as William Munny and Romeo Coolio came home in second and third.
+This year, we turn our heads to Old Park Star, with odds of 2/1, whilst other competitors like Talk The Talk are placed at 9/2.

 14:00 – My Pension Expert Arkle Novices’ Chase (Chase)